 - Maintain and sanitize bottle filler locations within buildings.
 In lieu of using a common source of drinking water, staff and students should use individual water bottles.

-- Continually assess the necessary materials and supply chain for cleaning, disinfection and PPE supplies per the CDC and Oakland County Health Department guidelines
+- Continually assess the necessary materials and supply chain for cleaning, disinfection and PPE supplies per the CDC and Oakland County Health Division guidelines

 - Continue deep cleaning all district buildings over the summer and clean and maintain facilities for in-person school operations